 Her hand continues to rise, and suddenly I’m aware of my heavy breathing.
 I’m aware of the sweat dripping down the back of my neck, and the shaking of my limbs.
 I don’t look intimidating at all.

 I can’t take them down.
 I can’t get past them all.
 I can’t escape without Garen.
 What am I supposed to do?

 The soldier lifts the cloth from her face, revealing a faceless creature with a single pair of smiling lips.

 Fatigue hits me harder and faster than ever believed possible.
 I fall to my knees, drifting in and out of consciousness.
 I land on top of Garen and he lands on his back.

 His lifeless body is still warm, and so comforting.
 The lull of sleep is strong, and I'm drifting away...

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, TheSilliestDucksWrite a Review